Skin Safety 101

 The top layer of your skin is called the epidermis.
 There are three types of cells in the epidermis: squamous cells, basal cells, and melanocytes.
-Squamous and basal cell carcinomas are the most common, however cancer of the melanocytes, or melanoma, is the most deadly.
+Squamous and basal cell carcinomas are the most common, however, cancer of the melanocytes, or melanoma, is the most deadly.
 Melanoma is more likely to spread to other parts of the body, increasing its mortality.
-These skin cancers are caused by exposure to UV rays which damage skin cells leading to a sunburn.
-Over time, the damage caused accumulates leading to skin changes, premature aging, and sometimes cancer.
+These skin cancers are caused by exposure to UV rays, which damage skin cells and leads to a sunburn.
+Over time, the damage accumulates, leading to skin changes, premature aging, and sometimes cancer.

-- Hats- wide brim hats that extend all the way around your head to protect your face, ears, and neck
+- Hats- Wear wide brim hats that extend all the way around your head to protect your face, ears, and neck.

-- Sunglasses- not only protect the sensitive skin around your eyes but also protects your eyes and decreases risk of cataracts
+- Sunglasses- Sunglasses protect the sensitive skin around your eyes and your eyeballs and also help decrease risk of cataracts.

 ABCDE Rule to Checking Your Skin

 Checking your skin for any suspicious moles can help find skin cancer at an early stage.
 The ABCDE rule can help you tell the difference between a problem and everyday imperfection.

 - A for asymmetry– if you draw a line down the center of a mole or freckle, the two halves should be identical, however, in a concerning growth, the two halves are not the same.

 - B for border– blurry or jagged edges can be a sign of cancerous growth.

 - C for color– normal moles are usually one color, but if you notice a color change, darkening or lightening of one area, it is concerning.

 - D for diameter– if the growth is larger than a pencil eraser or ¼ inch, it should be evaluated by a healthcare professional.

 - E for elevation or evolving– if it has a raised or uneven surface, is changing size, shape or color, it is concerning.